Brookfield’s internal affairs

 It allows the company, one of the world’s largest commercial real estate investors, a chance to reconfigure its extensive mall portfolio, which has been walloped by the pandemic.
 It also lets Brookfield Asset Management buy its real estate subsidiary’s outstanding shares at $16.50 per share, a steep discount from the $27.50 the company claims they are worth.

-But the process will be far from seamless.
+But it’ll be far from a seamless process.
 If the $5.9 billion deal is approved, Brookfield Property Partners’ problems become Brookfield Asset Management’s problems.
 Both companies declined to comment for this story.

 “Life is not going to get any easier on the property markets in the next three to five years,” said John Heldman, a partner at Triad Investment Management, which has a significant stake in Brookfield Property Partners.
 “It’s better to do the rehabbing in private rather than in public.”